|Nutritional Guidelines (per serving)|

 Polish sausage and sauerkraut are a perfect combination.
 This recipe shows the duo off in a simple way, adding the taste of apples, bacon, and brown sugar to create a flavorful dish.
 It's perfect for potlucks and tailgating, Super Bowl parties, and family reunions, or just dinner with the family.

-You will find that the flavor is best if you cook this night before.
-The next day, all you need to do is warm it in a slow cooker and it will be ready to serve.
+The best flavor comes if this dish is cooked the night before.
+The next day, just warm it in a slow cooker and it will be ready to serve.

 - 1 pound bacon (cut into 1/2-inch pieces and fried, reserve 2 tablespoons fat)